Do I need an appointment to consign?

 Our consignment split on most items is 50/50.
 We do offer a 60/40 split on premier designer handbags.

-Why can't you go through my items and give me prices when I bring them it?
+Do you price my items when I bring them in?

 If you'd like to get a basic idea of our price points prior to bringing your pieces in we recommend checking out similar items in our webstore at www.ShopKarma.com.